Avwgm/mirror-gate-language-L/readme.md

-# Mirror Gate Language L — Recursive Symbolic NP Instance
+# NP = No Problem: We Built a Language That Only Accepts Reflections

 These scripts implement a constructive example of a language L ∈ NP
 as described in Walecki (2025), “NP No Problem” — a symbolic reframe of the P vs NP structure.